open5e/open5e/source/Spellcasting/spells_a-z/e/eyebite.rst

 creature but can't target a creature again if it has succeeded on a saving throw against this casting of eyebite.

-**Asleep.** The target falls unconscious.
+**Asleep.** The target falls :ref:`srd:unconscious`.
 It wakes up if it takes any damage or if another creature uses its action to shake the sleeper awake.

-**Panicked.** The target is frightened of you.
-On each of its turns, the frightened creature must take the Dash action and move away from you by the safest and shortest available route, unless there is nowhere to move.
+**Panicked.** The target is :ref:`srd:frightened` of you.
+On each of its turns, the :ref:`srd:frightened` creature must take the Dash action and move away from you by the safest and shortest available route, unless there is nowhere to move.
 If the target moves to a place at least 60 feet away from you where it can no longer see you, this effect ends.